dev-cetus/typescript-nodejs-template/README.md

 # TypeScript NodeJS quick start template

-This challenge was written in TypeScript for the NodeJs runtime:
+This project is built for the following NodeJs runtime:

 ```bash
 $ node -v